eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 When set to "false" all multicasting is disabled.
-The default, "true" enables full use of multicasts.
+The default, "true" enables the full use of multicasts.
 Listening for multicasts can be controlled by General/MulticastRecvNetworkInterfaceAddresses.

 "default" maps on spdp if the network is a WiFi network, on true if it is a wired network